howonlee/julia_bm/readme.md

 If anything goes wrong or you want to eat my brains or whatever, email me at hlee . howon at the email service by the search giant.

 You need MNIST in the containing folder.
-Download it at Lecun's thingy.
+Download it at Y. Lecun's site.
 I think I used MNIST's pickle?
 Is it actually a pickle?
 Anyways, it's at:

 http://www.iro.umontreal.ca/~lisa/deep/data/mnist/mnist.pkl.gz